 Some agents believe that insurance companies can somehow get investment returns that you or I cannot find elsewhere and pass those great returns on to their policy owners.
 It can be illuminating to look under the hood and see what is really in the portfolio of an insurance company.
 In 2016, insurance company assets were invested 67% in bonds (almost all in run-of-the-mill corporate and treasury bonds), 1% in preferred stock, 12% in common stock, 8% in mortgages, 1% in real estate, 4% in cash, 2% in loans to their policy owners, and about 5% in “other.”
 Thanks to the index fund revolution, an individual investor can buy nearly all that stuff for less than 10 basis points per year in expenses.
 Active management doesn’t work any better for insurance companies than for mutual funds.

 As you might expect, the returns on a portfolio composed primarily of treasury bonds (currently yielding 1-2%) and corporate bonds (currently yielding 3-4%) aren’t particularly high.
 So where do dividends come from?
 Part comes from the return on the investment portfolio, part comes from the fees of those who surrendered their policies, and part comes from “mortality credits,” which is basically money they didn’t have to pay out to beneficiaries because fewer people died than they planned for (i.e. you paid too much for the insurance portion of the policy in the first place due to state regulations.)
 There are no magic investments that insurance companies can invest in that you cannot without the company.
 Every additional layer between you and the investment just increases expenses and lowers returns.

-Check out the other 5 parts of this series:
+Check out the other 6 parts of the Debunking the Myths of Whole Life Insurance series: